Volkswagen T-Roc interior

-All VW T-Rocs come with an 8.0-inch touchscreen infotainment system nestled snugly in the dashboard.
+All VW T-Rocs come with at least an 8.0-inch touchscreen infotainment system nestled snugly in the dashboard.
 It doesn’t stand proud like the iPad-like display you get in the Hyundai Kona but it’s brighter and sharper so it’s dead easy to glance at quickly while you drive along.

 Sadly it doesn’t come with any physical shortcut buttons to help you switch between key features on the move.
 You do get some dedicated touch-sensitive keys beside the screen but they’re more fiddly to press than the chunky buttons in a Stonic or Kona.